 The right DAM solution will enable your key team members to control access settings, so members of your organisation can use the parts of the software they need, but aren’t weighed down trying to get to grips with unnecessary features.

 ActionAid, for example, shares media assets across 40 countries, but not every region needs the same access settings.
-Not only can user platforms be customised, but the charity’s core team can review uploaded content before it goes live on the system for
+Not only can user platforms be customised, but the charity’s core team can review uploaded content before it goes live on the system for sharing.

 8. Giving themselves the platform for a speedy response